Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: Automorphisms and primitive elements

 where the right morphism sends $x$, $y$ and $z$ to $1\in\Z/2\Z$.
 Since the morphism $\Z/2\Z\to W_3$ sending $1$ to $x$ is a right splitting of this sequence, we have

 This can also be seen by observing that $y = x\tau(a)$ and $z = x\tau(ab)$.

 Observe that as for $F_2$, automorphisms of $W_3$ are uniquely determined by the image of the canonical basis.
-Hence $\Aut(W_3)$ is in bijection with the set of bases of $W_3$, \emph{i.e.} triplets of involutions $(x',y',z')\in W_3^3$ that generate $W_3$.
+Hence $\Aut(W_3)$ is in bijection with the set of bases of $W_3$, \ie triplets of involutions $(x',y',z')\in W_3^3$ that generate $W_3$.

 It is not difficult to see that each one of the Nielsen transformations of $F_2$ is induced by the action of an automorphism of $W_3$.
 As in Fact \ref{fact:Nielsen}, we represent an automorphism $\phi$ of $W_3$ by the basis $(\phi(x),\phi(y),\phi(z))$.
 The automorphisms given by the bases